owaspsamm/website/content/en/benchmark.md

 * Sending it by email to benchmark@owaspsamm.org

-The data is collected in an anonymous way.
+The data is collected in an anonymous way and covered by the following [terms and conditions](/benchmark-terms-and-conditions).
 During the submission process we will ask for some metadata.
 The more information provided, the better the comparative analysis will be.
 <br/>
 <br/>